KatieWoe/bbcourts/PAGE_TESTING.md

     * Court Page: Users can return to the court details page to see their review along with other reviews.
     * Other Courts: Users can be directed to a page listing other courts they may want to review or explore.
     * Search Bar: At the top of the page, allow users to search for another court to review by name or location.

+- **Tests:** We will need a series of tests to verify the functionality of the review page.
+They are:

+    1. **Review Submission:**
+       - Verify that users can submit a review and that it is correctly linked to the appropriate court.
+       - Ensure that the submission form captures all necessary fields (Username, Rating, Review Text, Date).

+    2. **Validation:**
+       - Test that all required fields must be filled out before submission.
+       - Check for appropriate error messages if validation fails.

+    3. **Data Display:**
+       - Confirm that submitted reviews are displayed correctly on the Court Details page.
+       - Ensure that the average rating is updated after a new review is submitted.

+    4. **Navigation:**
+       - Verify that links to return to the Court Details page and search for other courts function correctly.

 ## Favorites